ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 nada.set_api_url(\'https:// *your_catalog_url* /index.php/api/\')
 ```

-## Adding an entry: microdata
+## Adding microdata

 Creating a Microdata entry can be done in two different ways using the
 administrator interface and the API:

--   By uploading pre-existing metadata, generated by a specialized
+-   By uploading pre-existing metadata, generated by a specialized metadata editor
-    metadata editor

 -   By generating and uploading new metadata

-For microdata, the use of a specialized DDI metadata editor to generate
-metadata is highly recommended (like the Nesstar Publisher or the World
-Bank's Metadata Editor).
-Indeed, the DDI should contain a description of
-the variables included in the data files, preferably with summary
-statistics.
-Generating variable-level metadata can be a very tedious
-process as some datasets may include hundreds, even thousands of
-variables.
-Metadata editors have the capacity to extract the list of
-variables and some metadata (variable names, labels, value labels, and
-summary statistics) directly from the data files.
-The alternatives to
-generating the metadata using a specialized editor are to enter the
-metadata in NADA, or to enter them in R or Python scripts.
+For microdata, the use of a specialized DDI metadata editor to generate metadata is highly recommended (like the Nesstar Publisher or the World Bank's Metadata Editor).
+Indeed, the DDI should contain a description of the variables included in the data files, preferably with summary statistics.
+Generating variable-level metadata can be a very tedious process as some datasets may include hundreds, even thousands of variables.
+Metadata editors have the capacity to extract the list of variables and some metadata (variable names, labels, value labels, and summary statistics) directly from the data files.
+The alternatives to generating the metadata using a specialized editor are to enter the metadata in NADA, or to enter them in R or Python scripts.

-## Loading metadata files
+### Loading metadata files

-If you have used a specialized metadata editor like the Nesstar
-Publisher software application, you have obtained as an output an XML
-file that contains the study metadata (compliant with the DDI Codebook
-metadata standard), and a RDF file containing a description of the
-related resources (questionnaires, reports, technical documents, data
-files, etc.) These two files can be uploaded in NADA.
+If you have used a specialized metadata editor like the Nesstar Publisher software application, you have obtained as an output an XML file that contains the study metadata (compliant with the DDI Codebook metadata standard), and a RDF file containing a description of the related resources (questionnaires, reports, technical documents, data files, etc.) These two files can be uploaded in NADA.

-In the administrator interface, select **Studies \> Manage studies** and
-the collection in which you want to add the dataset (if you have not
-created any collection, the only option will be to upload the dataset in
-the Central catalog; this can be transferred to another collection later
+In the administrator interface, select **Studies \> Manage studies** and the collection in which you want to add the dataset (if you have not created any collection, the only option will be to upload the dataset in the Central catalog; this can be transferred to another collection later if necessary).
-if necessary).
 Then click on **Add study**.

 ![](~@imageBase/images/image95.png)

 In the Select a DDI file and Select RDF file, select the relevant files.
-Select the "Overwrite if the study already exists" option if you want to
-replace metadata that may have been previously entered for that same
-study.
-A study will be considered the same if the unique identification
-number provided in the DDI metadata field "study_desc \> title statement
-\> idno" is the same (in the user and administrator interface, IDNO will
-be labeled "Reference No").
-Then click Submit.
+Select the "Overwrite if the study already exists" option if you want to replace metadata that may have been previously entered for that same study.
+A study will be considered the same if the unique identification number provided in the DDI metadata field "study_desc \> title statement \> idno" is the same (in the user and administrator interface, IDNO will be labeled "Reference No").
+Then click **Submit**.

 ![](~@imageBase/images/image96.png)

-The metadata will be uploaded, and an **Overview** tab will be
-displayed, providing you with the possibility to take various actions.
+The metadata will be uploaded, and an **Overview** tab will be displayed, providing you with the possibility to take various actions.

 ![](~@imageBase/images/image22.png)

 ![](~@imageBase/images/image97.png)

-In **Country**, the names that are not compliant with the reference list
-of countries will be highlighted in red.
-By clicking on any of these
-country names, you will open the page where the mapping of these
-non-compliant names to a compliant name can be done.
-This is optional,
-but highly recommended to ensure that the filter by country (facet)
-shown in the user interface will operate in the best possible manner.
+In **Country**, the names that are not compliant with the reference list of countries will be highlighted in red.
+By clicking on any of these country names, you will open the page where the mapping of these non-compliant names to a compliant name can be done.
+This is optional, but highly recommended to ensure that the filter by country (facet) shown in the user interface will operate in the best possible manner.
 See section "Catalog administration \> Countries".

-**Metadata in PDF**: Allows you to generate a PDF version of the
-metadata (applies to microdata only).
+**Metadata in PDF**: Allows you to generate a PDF version of the metadata (applies to microdata only).

 ![](~@imageBase/images/image21.png)

 ![](~@imageBase/images/image98.png)

-**Data access**: This is where you will indicate the access policy for
-microdata.
-The restrictions associated with some of these access
-policies will apply to all files declared as "Data files" in NADA (see
-description of tabs "Files" and "Resources" below.
-NADA must be informed
-of what files are "Data files"; it is very important when you document
-and upload external resources to make sure that data files are properly
-identified.
-If a data file is uploaded as a "document" for example, it
-will be accessible to users no matter the access policy you apply to the
-dataset.
+**Data access**: This is where you will indicate the access policy for microdata.
+The restrictions associated with some of these access policies will apply to all files declared as "Data files" in NADA (see description of tabs "Files" and "Resources" below.
+NADA must be informed of what files are "Data files"; it is very important when you document and upload external resources to make sure that data files are properly identified.
+If a data file is uploaded as a "document" for example, it will be accessible to users no matter the access policy you apply to the dataset.

 The options for Data access are:

--   ***Open data***: visitors to your catalog will be able to download
-    and use the data almost without any restriction
+-   ***Open data***: visitors to your catalog will be able to download and use the data almost without any restriction

--   ***Direct access***: visitors will be able to download the data
-    without restriction, but the use of the data is subject to some
+-   ***Direct access***: visitors will be able to download the data without restriction, but the use of the data is subject to some (minor) conditions
-    (minor) conditions

--   ***Public Use Files (PUF)***: all registered visitors will be able
-    to download the files after login; they will be asked but not forced
-    to provide a description of the intended use.
+-   ***Public Use Files (PUF)***: all registered visitors will be able to download the files after login; they will be asked but not forced to provide a description of the intended use.

--   ***Licensed data***: registered visitors will be able to submit a
-    request for access to the data by filling out an on-line form, which
-    will be reviewed by the catalog administrator who can approve, deny,
-    or request more information (see section "Managing data requests").
+-   ***Licensed data***: registered visitors will be able to submit a request for access to the data by filling out an on-line form, which will be reviewed by the catalog administrator who can approve, deny, or request more information (see section "Managing data requests").

--   ***Data accessible in external repository***: this is the option you
-    will select when you want to publish metadata in your catalog but
-    provide a link to an external repository where users will be able to
-    download or request access to the data.
+-   ***Data accessible in external repository***: this is the option you will select when you want to publish metadata in your catalog but provide a link to an external repository where users will be able to download or request access to the data.

--   ***Data enclave***: in this option, information is provided to users
-    on how to access the data in a data enclave.
+-   ***Data enclave***: in this option, information is provided to users on how to access the data in a data enclave.

--   ***Data not accessible***: in some cases, you will want to publish
-    metadata and some related resources (report, questionnaire,
-    technical documents, and others) but not the data.
+-   ***Data not accessible***: in some cases, you will want to publish metadata and some related resources (report, questionnaire, technical documents, and others) but not the data.

 **Indicator database**: this applies to microdata only.
-The field allows
-administrators to provide the URL of a website were indicators generated
-out of the microdata are published.
+The field allows administrators to provide the URL of a website were indicators generated out of the microdata are published.

-**Study website**: a link to an external website dedicated to the
+**Study website**: a link to an external website dedicated to the survey.
-survey.

-**Featured study**: This allows administrators to mark entries as
-"featured". \[how it will show in NADA\]
+**Featured study**: This allows administrators to mark entries as "featured". \[how it will show in NADA\]

 **Tags**: need tag groups